Putin says Russia will do everything to stop the conflict

 Chinese President Xi Jinping, Russian President Vladimir Putin, Uzbekistan President Shavkat Mirziyoyev and other participants attend the Shanghai Cooperation Organization (SCO) leaders’ summit in Samarkand on Sept.
 16. (Photo: Sergei Bobylyov/Pool/AFP/Sputnik/Getty Images)

-The Shanghai Cooperation Organization summit could have provided an opportunity for Beijing and Moscow to champion a “multipolar world order”, but Russia’s invasion of Ukraine may have sowed divisions within the grouping and alienated some countries.
+The Shanghai Cooperation Organization summit might have provided an opportunity for Beijing and Moscow to champion a “multipolar world order”, but Russia’s invasion of Ukraine may have sowed divisions within the grouping and alienated some countries.

 Having watched Russian tanks enter Ukraine, a former Soviet republic, Central Asian leaders from former Soviet territories are concerned that Russia will invade their territory as well.